-I. EYE EXAMINATIONS FOR CERTAIN LEGISLATIVE EMPLOYEES
+I. EYE EXAMINATIONS FOR CERTAIN LEGISLATIVE EMPLOYEES (See collective bargaining agreement for employees covered by MSEA.)

 With the support of the Legislative Council and the presiding officers, legislative offices have established appropriate conditions for the use of computers to support the legislative process.
 These include selection of appropriate computer monitors (video display terminals) and furnishings, which may be adjusted to provide for proper and ergonomically correct use.